-As it's typically practiced in the West, the focus is more on the physical fitness aspects.
+As it's typically practiced in the West, the focus of yoga is more on the physical fitness aspects.
 Of course, it can be a spiritual experience, if you choose to use it as such.

 Yoga is now practiced around the world for its psychological, physical and spiritual benefits.
 Americans have practiced it for more than 100 years, but it gained popularity in the 1960s as young people developed a taste for all things Eastern.
-According to results of a 2008 survey conducted by the Harris Interactive Service Bureau on behalf of Yoga Journal, 15.8 million Americans, or 6.9 percent of U.S. adults, are believed to practice yoga.
+According to results of a 2012 survey conducted by Sports Marketing Surveys USA on behalf of Yoga Journal, 20.4 million Americans, or 8.7 percent of U.S. adults, are believed to practice yoga.